helske/seqHMM/README.md

 ```
 ![HMM](https://github.com/helske/seqHMM/blob/master/Examples/HMModel.png)

-The `ssplot` function can also be used for plotting the observed states and the most probable paths of hidden states of the HMM.
+The `ssplot` function can also be used for plotting the observed states and/or the most probable paths of hidden states of the HMM.

 ```
 ## Plotting observations and hidden states